-A Lecturer (Teaching and Administration) is proficient in teaching and is developing their pedagogical practice.
-They have expertise in a specific discipline-related area informed by recent developments in research/scholarship/creative work and/or their own professional practice.
-This role is involved in the broader work of the Department/School, including taking on administrative roles that support the achievement of strategic and operational objectives.
+A Lecturer has expertise in a specific discipline-related area, is proficient in teaching and is developing their pedagogical practice.
+They are active in research/scholarship/creative work and building their research portfolio.

+A Lecturer is involved in the broader work of the Department/School, including taking on administrative roles that support the achievement of strategic and operational objectives.